ktekinay/Kaju/README.md

 - When the app relaunches after an update or failed update, will get command-line switches telling it what happened.
 Added Kaju methods to report.
 - URL's for both the update information and the downloads can specify a username and password in the form "http://un:pw@theurl.com".
 - Added Kaju.Version constant.

+1.4.1

+- Admin app: Lock "From URL" buttons to the right of the window.